metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_use_Java_Client_using_Docker.md

 ## Use the docker-compose_javaclient.yml

-These ports are used additionally in order to use the java client:
+These ports are needed additionally in order to use the java client:

-1. db: 5432
+1. db: 5432 (Access to Postgres via JDBC)
+1. app: 8282 (Web for downloading java client)
-1. app: 8282 and 61616
+1. app: 61616 (activeMQ for Notifications)

 They are exposed to the docker host in the docker-compose_javaclient.yml file.
 Accordingly these ports should not be in use by other programs on the docker host, otherwise the docker image will not boot.